-How We Listen is an interview series where we interview artists and everyone else working in music about how they find and listen to music, new and old.
+How We Listen is an interview series where we interview artists, their teams, and everyone else working in music about how they find and listen to music, new and old.

 Who are you?

 Where do you work?
 What do you do?

 I’m the founder of Byta https://byta.com

 What are you listening to?

 New Skee Mask, Cloud Nothings and Daniel Avery LPs.
 New Mary Lattimore is beautiful.
 Plus a little Gill Scott Heron and as always some early Guided By Voices for good measure.
 Been revisiting Palace Music again recently, since Drag City records are now on streaming services.
 Honestly though, still listen to Ride The Lightning a least once or twice a week.

 Via friends, like it always has been but now it happens online.
 I found out about Rolling Coastal Blackouts via @wichitarecs insta.
 Lots of Facebook.
 Used to like Spotify’s Discover Weekly but that got pretty predictable pretty fast.
 Four Tet’s playlist is exceptional.
 Plus always try to remember to scan Mix Mag’s “Best New Techno”.
 Jay from Sloan’s “the Jaylist” too.